 Phu Quoc has grown significantly and developed a lot over the last ten years with good hotels and resorts coming to the island.
 The island itself is the largest island in Vietnam and is located in the Gulf of Thailand.
 The island has decent beaches, decent nightlife, and more.
 So, is Phu Quoc worth visiting?

-Phu Quoc is worth visiting if you enjoy the island life and relaxing by the beach or just lazy in one of the resorts along the beach.
+Phu Quoc is worth visiting if you enjoy the island life and relax by the beach or just relax in one of the resorts along the beach.
 Since the island has experienced rapid development in recent years the beach can seem very touristy and the island can seem or is very crowded.

-In this post, we will go through is Phu Quoc worth visiting.
+In this post, we will go through if Phu Quoc is worth visiting.
 Let’s get started!

 Learn More On Vietnam